KubaBoi/Judo/web/help/help.md

 An email will be send to you automatically when it is done.

+If you are the organiser check [Event confirmation](/help/helpAdmin.html#5-event-confirmation).

 ### 4.2.3 Waiting for client's confirmation

 <img src="/images/pendingIcon.png" class="checkedBadge" title="Waiting for client's confirmation">